 —Mahaparinirvana Sutta (a text of Buddha’s last teachings)

-Do not believe that meditation and contemplation are the fulfillment of the Buddhist Path.
+It is a misunderstanding to think that meditation and contemplation are the fulfillment of the Buddhist Path.
 Inner peace, freedom and joy develop only when paired with the outer teachings of virtue, respect and mutual care.
 The foundation of Dharma is relational, built on generosity, virtue and loving-kindness.
-The Path to human happiness and liberation requires Right Intention, intentions that are free from greed, hatred and cruelty; Right Speech, speech that is true and helpful, not harsh, not vain, slanderous nor abusive; and Right Action, actions that are free from causing harm, killing, stealing and sexual exploitation.
+The Eightfold Path to human happiness and liberation rests on Right Intention, intentions that are free from greed, hatred and cruelty; Right Speech, speech that is true and helpful, not harsh, not vain, slanderous nor abusive; and Right Action, actions that are free from causing harm, killing, stealing and sexual exploitation.